rmznyol/arxiv_recommender/README.md

 ### How to fetch article data and more:
 1. Clone this repo
 2. Create a conda env and install requirements: `conda create --name <env> --file requirements.txt`
 3. run `$python abstractFetcher.py`, which will ask for your query and how many articles you wish to save. (searched by relevance)
+4. Find the resulting data under the `data` directory with the name `<query>_articles.csv`.

 ### Learning List:
+Main idea to follow LinkedIn Learning courses which are mostly free to us.
+Resources
 1. ?